Risk Management Tools & Resources

 Eventually the patient was moved into the preoperative area, where a nurse attempted to place an intravenous (IV) line.
 After several unsuccessful attempts, the nurse commented that the anesthesiologist “might have to go through the foot,” and then abruptly left the area.

 The patient, who was already sweating and jittery due to his anxiety, began to panic upon hearing how they might insert the IV line.
 He stood up from the bed and began to pace, complaining that he felt short of breath.
-Although his wife — who was in the preoperative area with him — tried to calm him and get him to return to the bed, the patient continued to wander around the area.
+Although his wife — who was in the preoperative area with him — tried to calm him and get him to return to the bed, the patient continued to wander.
 A few seconds later, the patient fainted, falling and hitting his head on a medical cart and then the floor.

 Risk Management Strategies for Phobic Patients